 Photography, archive, text and memory are closely connected.
 Walter Benjamin showed that modern memory relies on the materiality of the trace, or the visibility of the image.
 Photography is bound up with the processes of remembering, forgetting and interpreting.
 We associate photographs with memories; they are the relics of our time.
 Kodak, for instance, commodified memory in that the snapshots they processed offered consumers the means to preserve their personal memories of the significant events in their lives.
 This process of recuperative memory through returning to the archive is not simply remembering the past – recuperating it – but remembering memory itself, where it appears to have slipped away.The archive does not enable the past to be truthfully known, as the photos do not show what happened before and after the shutter closed, or what was outside the frame.

 If photography is the presence of absence (of what has been), then the photographic/textual archive filters and mediates what is preserved and recalled.
 In his article of 2004 “An Archival Impulse,” in October Foster identifies the emergence of art focusing on archives which demonstrates the pursuit of a kind of “counter-memory,” that is, artistic practices that seek to retrieve and represent what he terms “alternative knowledge.”
 It opens the possibility to continue the critical enterprise of documenting and recovering neglected or marginalised knowledge, but this time with an emphasis on history and historical records.

-These archival black and white photos with their transfiguration of the commonplace can help to inform an imagining of different histories to those we have inherited and, hopefully, to interpret alternative futures in the present.
+The ambiguities in photos and text are a guard against cultural memory loss, and they have the power of reactivating sediments of earlier meanings from the past.
+These transfiguration of the commonplace flow into the present through their affective impact on the viewer.
+They help to inform an imagining of different histories to those we have inherited and, hopefully, to interpret alternative futures in the present.